AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Asset URL:** Use the option to embed a web link of an interactive communication to the email.
 After selecting the option, browse and choose the interactive communication to embed.
 The asset can reside on the author or the publish server.
 * **Image:** Use the option to embed an image to the email.
 After selecting the option, browse and choose the image.
 The image option is available only for the image tags (&lt;img src="&ast;"/&gt;) available in the email template.

-**Sender’s / Recipient's Email Address:** Select the **Literal** option to manually specify an email address or select the **Retrieve from Workflow metadata** option to retrieve the email address from a metadata property.
+**Sender's / Recipient's Email Address:** Select the **Literal** option to manually specify an email address or select the **Retrieve from Workflow metadata** option to retrieve the email address from a metadata property.
 You can also specify a list of metadata property arrays for the **Retrieve from Workflow metadata** option.

 **File Attachment Path:** The asset available at the specified location is attached to the email.
 The path of the asset can be relative to the payload or absolute path.
 An example path is [Payload_Directory]/attachments/